platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 The BMC eth0 IPv6 link local address can be directly translated from the BMC eth0 MAC address.
-The BMC eth0 MAC address is simply the base MAC address of the system which can be retrieved from the switch’s Linux
+The BMC eth0 MAC address is simply the base MAC address of the system which can be retrieved from the device’s Linux
 CLI:

     root@platina:~# goes hget platina eeprom.BaseEthernetAddress